cplusplus/SG20/functions/defaulted-parameters.md

-# Module name: topic name
+# Module name: defaulted parameters
 _Skeleton instructions are typeset in italic text._

 ## Overview

 Functions in C++ may be overloaded with different numbers and types of parameters.
-It may be of value to specify default values for some number of parameters, to allow a consumer to avoid specifying parameters that rarely change, or to enable expanding the set of parameters while maintaining backward compatibility with existing consumers.
+It may be of value to specify default values for some number of parameters, to allow a caller to avoid specifying parameters that rarely change, or to enable expanding the set of parameters while maintaining backward compatibility with existing callers.

 <table>
   <thead>